checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/_index.md

 ---
-title: Import your backend traces into Checkly
+title: Send your traces to Checkly
 weight: 40
 menu:
   platform: